 A 3/4" tongue & groove, solid wood flooring can be sanded and finished about 5 or 6 times in it's lifetime.
 There are certain conditions, however.
 The sub-flooring must be stable, leveled and even, and the flooring itself must be stable (securely attached to the sub-flooring).

-Some engineered flooring may be refinished not more than once.
+Some engineered flooring may be refinished not more than once; providing they are glued on and not installed floating.

 It really is a personal preference; most Clients prefer to go away for a week (often scheduling the work during their vacation); some want to stay.
 It is entirely up to you.
 The sanding process is loud, and although all the products that we use are low VOC , some people may not like the smell of the stain or the varnish.